TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 #### Development builds

 When developing, it is not necessary to re-build all packages every time you compile.
 You should instead be using dev builds.
-The dev build rule for `ttn-example` is called `ttn-example-dev`.
+The dev build rule for `ttn-example` is called `ttn-example.dev`.
 This builds the `ttn-example` binary, but makes some assumptions which can be made only in development mode, to speed up builds.

 Use this together with artifact caching to speed up builds dramatically.
 The `cache` rule pre-builds all relevant build artifacts and caches them so they can be used for dev builds.